What is CJI?

 Document redaction is particularly important when sharing information with parties who don’t have proper clearance, such as during legal proceedings or public records requests.

-Protect sensitive data in CJI with permanent redaction
+Protect sensitive data in CJIS with permanent redaction

 When working with criminal justice information, you will often have to handle large volumes of documents with countless data points, many of which contain sensitive information.
 So to achieve CJIS compliance, you need precision and efficiency.
 However, manual redaction methods, like simple PDF editors, often fall short as they are too time-consuming and leave sensitive data exposed.
 For instance, cybercriminals can easily bypass black markers and access metadata.